-In addition to the three projects submitted to the BC Hydro under the Clean Power Call Request for Proposals that were awarded a PPA, namely the Upper Lillooet River, the Boulder Creek and North Creek projects, Creek Power holds the rights to 14 other prospective projects located in southwestern British Columbia for which the Corporation evaluates the aggregate potential installed capacity at more than 130 MW.
+In addition to the three projects submitted to BC Hydro under the Clean Power Call Request for Proposals that were awarded a PPA, namely the Upper Lillooet River, the Boulder Creek and North Creek projects, Creek Power holds the rights to 14 other prospective projects located in southwestern British Columbia for which the Corporation evaluates the aggregate potential installed capacity at more than 130 MW.
 Some of these projects may be pursued under the new proposed changes to the BC Hydro SOP.

-B. Various Wind Community Projects (Québec - 50-70% ownership)
+B. Various Other Prospective Québec Wind Projects (Québec - 50-100% ownership)